 Milestones In Your Baby’s Language Development

 Baby sign language has been shown to very beneficial to a baby’s language development.
-So much so, that the typical language parameters of children are changing thanks to a child’s ability to express themselves through baby sign from as early as 6 months of age.
+So much so, check that the typical language parameters of children are changing thanks to a child’s ability to express themselves through baby sign from as early as 6 months of age.

-So how can a parent know if their child’s language, listening and speech skills are developing normally?
-All children develop their language, listening and speech skills at different rates.
+So how can a parent know if their child’s language, for sale listening and speech skills are developing normally?
+All children develop their language, purchase listening and speech skills at different rates.
 Below you will find a chart based on a non-signing child’s typical language development but this does not take into consideration the use of baby sign language with children.
 Please note that this table is a guide only.

 |Your Child’s Age||Typical Language Development|